Cover of Moby-Dick

 1851 AD

 America expands westward and tears itself apart over slavery.
 The Fugitive Slave Act outrages the North.
 Melville publishes Moby-Dick to commercial failure — it waits 70 years for recognition.
 The Great Exhibition in London showcases industrial progress.
-The Civil War is a decade away.
+The sectional crisis over slavery is already tearing at the republic.

 Awards & Adaptations